-- Local users: These accounts are linked to a UiPath accountUiPath account - A user-owned account that is registered with UiPath and used to log in to Automation Cloud and other UiPath resources such as the UiPath Forum or UiPath Academy.
-The account is created by either choosing a username and password, or by federating with Microsoft, Google, or LinkedIn.
-A UiPath account is created for the organization administrator when they first sign up for Automation Cloud and create the organization.
-When using an invitation-based model, as selected in Authentication Settings for your organization, users also create a UIPath account when they accept an invitation to join an organization..
+- Local users: These accounts are linked to a UiPath accountUiPath account - Also known as a local account.
+A user-owned account that is registered with UiPath and used to log in to Automation Cloud and other UiPath resources such as the UiPath Forum or UiPath Academy.
+The account is created by either choosing a username and password, or by federating with Microsoft, Google, or LinkedIn when signing up for Automation Cloud or when accepting an invitation to join an Automation Cloud organization..
 This type of account is created within Automation Cloud and it is also managed from there by an organization administrator.
 Users own the account itself, but organization administrators can work with the reference of it to edit, delete, or manage roles and group memberships for it.

-- Directory users: These accounts are defined outside of Automation Cloud, in either an on-premises Active Directory, or a cloud active directory, such as Azure Active Directory.
+- Directory users: These accounts are defined outside of Automation Cloud, in a cloud active directory such as Azure Active Directory.
 You must link the directory to Automation Cloud to use this type of accounts.
 When linked, Automation Cloud can search for and reference directory users so that you can view them, assign roles to them, or add them to Automation Cloud groups.
 The benefit is that you do not need to define these identities twice: you define them once in your directory and can use them in Automation Cloud, too.

 For more information, see Authority over accounts and groups.

 Robot accounts are helpful for when you need to run back-office unattended processes that should not be the responsibility of any particular user.
 These are our RPA-specific equivalent of service accounts.
 Similar to the accounts that Windows services run as application identities in the OAuth model, they are a non-user identity to be used to run unattended processes.